Topological superradiant state in Fermi gases with cavity induced spin-orbit coupling: Introduction

-In this work, we study a special atom-cavity hybrid system, where the cavity field participates in Raman processes generating a synthetic SOC.
+In this work, we study a special cavity--atom hybrid system in which the cavity field participates in Raman processes generating synthetic SOC.
 Thus, this scenario combines the two interesting developments mentioned above.
-Similar schemes have attracted much research interest recently~\cite{cavgauge1,cavgauge2,wycavity,puhancavity,atomcavity1}.
-For a two-component BEC in a cavity, it has been shown that the cavity-assisted SOC can lead to a rich phase diagram~\cite{cavgauge1}; whereas for a two-component degenerate Fermi gas, an exotic topological superradiant (TSR) state can be stabilised~\cite{wycavity}.
-In the TSR state, the bulk gap opened by the superradiant cavity photons also protects topologically non-trivial properties of the Fermi gas.
+Similar schemes have attracted much research interest recently~\cite{cavgauge1,cavgauge2,wycavity,puhancavity,atomcavity1,atomcavity2}.
+For a two-component BEC in a cavity, it has been shown that the cavity-assisted SOC can lead to a rich phase diagram~\cite{cavgauge1}, whereas for a two-component degenerate Fermi gas, an exotic topological superradiant (TSR) state can be stabilized~\cite{wycavity}.
+In the TSR state, the bulk gap opened by the SR cavity photons also topologically protects the nontrivial properties of the Fermi gas.
 As a result, local order parameters coexist with global topological invariants in the TSR state.
-Here, we extend the studies in Ref.~\cite{wycavity}, and characterise in detail various properties of the TSR state.
+Here, we extend the studies in Ref.~\cite{wycavity} by characterizing in detail various properties of the TSR state and investigating the interplay between the TSR and the superfluid (SF) orders in the presence of interatomic interactions.